Skip to content

 If a logged-in user cannot be found from the context, an GraphQLError with a proper message is thrown.
 Creating new persons is now done with async/await syntax, because if the operation is successful, the created person is added to the friends list of the user.

-Let's also add functionality for adding an existing user to your friends list.
-The mutation is as follows:
+Let’s also add the ability to add a person to your own friends list.
+The mutation schema is as follows:

 type Mutation {